Recoskie/JDasm/docs/Code.md

 <br />

-Writing better, faster code.
-Starts with how you simplify and organize the methods and how efficient your data types and steps of your code is.
+Writing better and faster code starts with how you simplify and organize the methods and how efficient your data types and steps of your code are.

 <br />